 Whenever possible, avoid exercising or working outside in the intensity of the midday sun.
 Walking “by the light of the silvery moon” is in favor at this time of year.
 Let go of heating, sharp, penetrating stares.
 Allow a diffusive gaze at La bella luna to invoke calming and cooling characteristics that transport you to a place of peacefulness.

 If you tend to suffer from skin eruptions, following the aforementioned guidelines can help to mitigate the effects of the heat or even prevent skin eruptions from occurring at all.
 Massaging the feet with coconut oil at bedtime is super self-care for keeping cool.
 The following are a few additional remedies for common summer complaints:

 More Summer Remedies

-Hot flash ‘cocktail’ consists of 1 c. pomegranate juice or 2 tbs. pomegranate concentrate ‘syrup’ with 1 cup water, 1 tsp. natural sugar, 5 to 10 drops lime juice up to twice per day.
+A hot flash ‘cocktail’ consists of 1 cup pomegranate juice or 2 tablespoons pomegranate concentrate syrup mixed with 1 cup water, 1 teaspoon of natural sugar, and 5 to 10 drops of lime juice.
+Drink up to twice per day.

 Poison Ivy/Hives/Bug bites/Rashes

-Steep 1/2 tsp. cumin and 1 tsp. natural sugar in 1 cup hot milk for about 5 minutes.
+- Steep 1/2 teaspoon cumin and 1 teaspoon ofnatural sugar in 1 cup hot milk for about five minutes.
 Drink up to twice per day.

-Mix together 1tbs. coriander, 1 tbs. cumin, and 2 tbs. natural sugar.
-Steep 1/2 tsp of the mixture in a cup of hot milk for about 5 minutes.
+- Mix together 1 tablespoon of coriander, 1 tablespoon of cumin, and 2 tablespoons of natural sugar.
+Steep 1/2 teaspoon of the mixture in a cup of hot milk for about five minutes.
 Drink up to twice per day until skin is healed.